-The five menu pushbuttons (SHORE, AGS, METER, SETUP or TECH) allow the inverter/charger system to be configured to your specific preferences.
+The five menu pushbuttons (SHORE, AGS, METER, SETUP, or TECH) allow the inverter/charger system to be configured to your specific preferences.
 These menus also allow you to access menu items that can help with monitoring and troubleshooting your system.

-Read this section to help understand the function of each Menu pushbutton and the configurable settings - to determine if they should be changed to optimize the operation of the inverter/charger.
+This section will help you to understand the function of each menu pushbutton, what configurable settings are available from each menu, and whether the settings should be changed to optimize the operation of the inverter/charger.